-The Medical Anthropology graduate program is coordinated by the Department of Sociology, Anthropology and Social Work, at Creighton's College of Arts and Sciences.
+The Medical Anthropology graduate program is coordinated by the Department of Cultural and Social Studies, at Creighton's College of Arts and Sciences.
 The program is informed by Ignatian ideals that distinguish Jesuit education from other institutions of higher learning.
 These ideals, for example, encourage program faculty and students to study and promote strategies for equitable access to effective health care both domestically and globally.

-Students can choose to enroll in either the certificate or the master's program.
-Our core courses are taught by full-time tenure-track and tenured faculty with terminal degrees in their fields, distinguishing this program from many comparable programs that rely extensively on adjunct and temporary teaching staff.
-The program faculty has combined backgrounds in anthropology, business, ethics, family medicine, nursing, public health, philosophy, social work, sociology, and theology.
+Students can choose to enroll in either one of the certificate programs or the master's program.
+Our core courses are generally taught by full-time tenure-track and tenured faculty with terminal degrees in their fields, distinguishing this program from many comparable programs that rely extensively on adjunct and temporary teaching staff.
+The program faculty has combined backgrounds in anthropology, business, ethics, family medicine, nursing, public health, philosophy, religious studies, social work, sociology, and theology.

 All courses are delivered online.
-However, incoming students are required to participate in a four-day on-campus orientation before taking the first course.
-The core courses familiarize students with theoretical and methodological approaches in medical anthropology, applications of medical anthropology in health care and public health, as well as central themes, such as rural health and global health.
-Elective courses focus on special topics, such as social epidemiology and social sciences approaches to understanding cancer, organ transplantation, indigenous health issues, and nutritional health.
+The core courses familiarize students with theoretical and methodological approaches in medical anthropology and applications of medical anthropology in global and public health.
+Elective courses focus on special topics, ranging from rural health, social epidemiology, and social sciences approaches to understanding cancer, organ transplantation, indigenous health issues, and nutritional health.

 Some of our courses are approved by Creighton University's Health Sciences Continuing Education (HSCE) Division for Continuing Education Unit (CEU) credits.
 Students who are health professionals (e.g. physicians, nurses, pharmacists, physical or occupational therapists) can apply to receive CEU credits when they take these courses.
 More details will be provided on the HSCE flyer for each course, accessible via the online course listing.
 The HSCE likewise is committed to Ignatian values.

-Number of Credits Required: 36 for the MA and 18 for the Certificate
+Number of Credits Required: 36 for the MA and 15 for the Certificate.